MaSVF-Wiki/masvf-sandbox/Massive Wiki Starter Guidebook/MaSVF Wiki Quick Setup Card.md

 1. Clone the MaSVF-Wiki GitHub repository using GitHub Desktop.

-2. Add the local MaSVF-Wiki repository directory as a new vault in Obsidian.
+2. Open the local MaSVF-Wiki repository directory as a new vault in Obsidian.

 3. In Obsidian install the 'Obsidian Git' community plugin and